Entity Framework 6

 - A "Code First" experience to create entity models by writing code.

-- Models can either be generated form existing databases and then hand-edited, or they can be created from scratch and then used to generate new databases.
+- Models can either be generated from existing databases and then hand-edited, or they can be created from scratch and then used to generate new databases.

 - Integration with .NET Framework application models, including ASP.NET, and through databinding, with WPF and WinForms.